-Asphalt concrete has the characteristics of the mixtures often known as bitumen macadam.
+Asphalt concrete has the characteristics of the mixtures that used to be known as bitumen macadam.

 Bituminous mixtures have four components - coarse aggregate, fine aggregate, filler and bitumen.
 The difference between the many bituminous mixtures produced in the UK is based on the proportions of these four components.